ULiege-driving/DADE/README.md

 This dataset provides:
 - video sequences taken by an RGB camera,
-- semantic segmentation ground-truth masks,
+- semantic segmentation ground-truth masks (both from CARLA and the modified version used in our MSC-TTA paper),
 - the GNSS (Global Navigation Satellite System) position of each agent in the simulation,
 - the weather information.
 All signals are acquired at the framerate of 1 frame per second, with a high-resolution (HD) definition.